kos-lang/kos/doc/modules.md

               (floor operation is applied to floats), any other values trigger an exception.
               For non-iterator functions an exception is thrown.
+ * string   - The string is converted to an UTF-8 representation stored into a buffer.

 The prototype of `buffer.prototype` is `object.prototype`.